 John Orr, Executive Director, Art-Reach

-8:30 am – 11:30 am, Franklin Institute (please note: this runs concurrent to the Museumsplaning workshop)
+8:30 am – 11:30 am, Franklin Institute, Classroom 6 (please note: this runs concurrent to the Museumsplaning workshop)

 In this workshop attendees will take part in an interactive experience where they learn to apply design thinking techniques to develop solutions in accessible arts engagement.
 Based on actual accessible program examples, participants will be challenged to develop new perspectives on accessibility and disability, while placing the needs of the end-user first.
 This will be a fun, interactive – at times, probably irreverent – workshop with a goal of placing the disability rights movement mantra, ‘Nothing About Without Us’ at the forefront of arts engagement.